 When traveling, eating vegetarian or vegan can be difficult, but often there are lovely restaurants that cater to a plant-based lifestyle around the world.
 The Channel Islands are no exception.

-Situated between the UK and France, this group of islands has a unique food culture that has developed over centuries, with influences from both the UK and France.
+This group of islands has a unique food culture that has developed over centuries, with influences from both the UK and France.
 The Channel Islands also have many restaurants serving food from around the world, such as Thai or Mexican cuisine.
-With the rise in popularity of vegetarianism and veganism, many restaurants around the Channel Islands have followed suit, and there are many delicious food specialties of the Channel Islands that are vegetarian and vegan-friendly.
+With the rise in popularity of vegetarianism and veganism, many restaurants around the Islands have followed suit, and there are many delicious food specialties of the Channel Islands that are vegetarian and vegan-friendly.

 Vegan and vegetarian options in Jersey